zoeskan/MCB185/unit4-random.md

 Line 3 prints out a new status message with each game.
 Notice the use of the f-string to do the formatting.

-Line 4 starts the iteration through values of 2-12.
+Line 4 performs the iteration with values of 2-12.

 Lines 5-6 contain the die rolls.

-Line 7-8 compare the die rolls to the target number and create a message when the roll happens to add up to the target.
+Line 7-8 compare the sum of the die rolls to the target number and create a message when the roll happens to add up to the target.

 In order to get accurate estimates on average score and such, we're going to have to play a lot of games of Chicago.
 We aren't going to want to print 'yay' every time.
 We also don't need the individual die rolls, just their sum.
 What we really care about is the score of each game.
 So let's create a variable for that and increment it every time we score.
-At the end of the game, we will just print out the final score of the game.
+At the end of the game, we will print out the final score of the game.

 ```